 With headquarters in Bethesda, Maryland, and 10 other regional offices around the U.S., Clark Construction is one of the largest privately-held general contractors in the country, with more than $4 billion in annual revenue.
 For more than a century, the company has completed intricate interior renovations and some of the most complex civil operations in the U.S. Clark Construction takes pride in providing world-class service to its clients and in its ability to handle projects of all sizes and levels of complexity.

 Clark Construction set a goal to shift the applications and data from its 50 servers running in its data center to AWS by the end of the year.
 With limited staff, the company’s IT department wanted to spend more time on business operations and less time operating a data center and hardware facilities.
-Bob Gelety, the Director of Network Engineering at Clark Construction, and his staff chose AWS because of its reputation, but immediately realized the native migration tools AWS had provided to migrate the data and applications running on VMware architecture would not meet their time constraints.
+Bob Gelety, the Director of Network Engineering at Clark Construction, and his staff chose AWS because of its strong reputation.
+They needed a migration tool that could migrate their data and applications running on VMware architecture, and which would also ensure they met their time constraints for the project.

-After three migration tests with AWS native tools, it was obvious they needed a different solution.
+After three migration tests with another tool, it was obvious they needed a different solution.
 Clark Construction had a small window in which to migrate: downtime was limited to an 8-hour period — once every other month.
-Using AWS native tools, it would have taken days of downtime for Gelety and his two network administrators to migrate a terabyte of file-sharing applications and data into AWS, a luxury they didn’t have.
+Using the tool they were testing, it would have taken days of downtime for Gelety and his two network administrators to migrate a terabyte of file-sharing applications and data into AWS, a luxury they didn’t have.
 Gelety was also faced with another hurdle: having six Oracle-based financial legacy workloads, which their vendor claimed could not be migrated to the cloud without being rebuilt.

-AWS recommended CloudEndure to Gelety’s team.
+AWS recommended CloudEndure Migration to Gelety’s team.
 Clark Construction wanted its migration to be handled by a proven enterprise-grade solution that could be deployed quickly, affordably, and without system disruption.
-Within a few hours of testing, Gelety and his staff had successfully migrated a couple of servers and immediately recognized that they could migrate all of their servers without complication or the limitations experienced with the cloud provider’s native tools — and with the speed that was needed to accommodate the 8-hour downtime window.
+Within a few hours of testing, Gelety and his staff had successfully migrated a couple of servers and immediately recognized that they could migrate all of their servers without complication or the limitations experienced with the other tool — and with the speed that was needed to accommodate the 8-hour downtime window.

 Preparation was important.
-Gelety and his team had methodically planned the migration project and wanted to ensure that every bit of data could be replicated before going live in AWS.
-CloudEndure’s support staff worked closely with Clark Construction’s IT staff, constantly checking the data’s continuous replication status before the planned cutover.
+Gelety and his team had methodically planned the migration project and wanted to ensure that every bit of data could be replicated before going live on AWS.
+CloudEndure Migration’s support staff worked closely with Clark Construction’s IT staff, constantly checking the data’s continuous replication status before the planned cutover.

 At this point, Gelety and his team were able to test the most up-to-date state of their servers on AWS at a moment’s notice, as many times as needed, and without any disruption to their source applications.
 This ensured that when the golden 8-hour cutover window arrived, they knew exactly what to do, and could complete the cutover in minutes.
 When the time came, Gelety and his team simply spun up the most up-to-date state of their servers in AWS, and shut off their in-house servers.

-The cutover period lasted minutes, and Gelety and his team knew it went smoothly as none of the 3,000 users working off of Clark Construction’s IT infrastructure noticed that the servers had moved, overnight, to AWS.
-In addition, CloudEndure’s ability to successfully migrate the six legacy financial applications to AWS without a hiccup — something the vendor had said couldn’t be done — was icing on the cake.
+The cutover period lasted minutes, and Gelety and his team knew it went smoothly since none of Clark Construction’s 3,000 IT infrastructure end users noticed that the servers had moved, overnight, to AWS.
+In addition, CloudEndure Migration’s capability to successfully migrate the six legacy financial applications to AWS without a hiccup — something the vendor had said couldn’t be done — was icing on the cake.

-With the migration successful and Clark Construction’s business continuity objectives reached, Gelety now plans to further leverage CloudEndure’s technology by using CloudEndure Disaster Recovery to maintain business continuity across multiple cloud providers and avoid being locked into one vendor.
+With the migration successful and Clark Construction’s business continuity objectives reached, Gelety now plans to further leverage CloudEndure Migration technology by using CloudEndure Disaster Recovery to maintain business continuity.